maikelbos0/VDT/jquery-datagridview/README.md

 * `.datagridview-header` is the container for the header cells
 * `.datagridview-header-cell` are the individual column headers within the header
 * `.datagridview-header-cell-sortable` are only the sortable column headers
+* `.datagridview-header-cell-sorted` is the header cell that's currently sorted
 * `.datagridview-header-drag` are the elements to hold to drag to change column size
 * `.datagridview-header-move-title` element contains the header title of the header that's being dragged to move a column and is attached to the mouse position
 * `.datagridview-header-move-indicator` is the arrow pointing at the new column position while dragging a header to move a column